 - Presenting evidence of leadership skills and maturity to represent the United States.

-- Being available to be in Brazil for one academic year, beginning in March 2023 and ending in December 2023, following the Southern hemisphere academic calendar.
+- Being available to be in Brazil for one academic year, beginning in March 2025 and ending in December 2025, following the Southern Hemisphere academic calendar.

 How much is the financial aid?